 After we got rolling, I had limited time taking pics as the years passed because I was so busy working the event, but I have a few I'll dig through and post.
 I'll put them up as I come across these beauties.
 Besides, Jason Tang, James Boyer and Jonathan D'Amato have more pics from those early days that look a lot better than the stuff I shoot.
 Vic, my co-founder, also managed to take a lot of pics while I worked the entrance.

 The event eventually burned me out on exotic cars because it became more than a full time job, especially in those early years trying to get E@RTC off the ground.
 However I loved what we built and I wanted to see it continue and prosper even if I pursued other interests.
-I still spend a lot of time in support of the event by doing a lot of behind the scenes work such as most of the writing on this website, meetings about strategic stuff, as needed.
+I still spend a lot of time in support of the event by doing much of the behind the scenes work such as most of the writing on this website, meetings about strategic stuff, administrative work and other things as needed.
 There is always a lot to do.
 I also provide the financial support we need outside of RTC to make sure we run smoothly.
 Yeah, we often have to deal with someone who's got a bug up their butt about something, but that's okay.
 Bugs need to go somewhere.

 The event was never intended to be about me or Vic as founders so we've always preferred to remain in the background and just watch people have fun.
 We continue to be focused on making E@RTC about the car community as we work to sustain it for many years to come.